A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over Three Decades in Distance: Assessment of Systematics in the Analysis

 All observations mentioned in this work have been reproduced with Nyx and Illustris taking all foreground objects at the median redshift of the corresponding data sets, effectively neglecting their spread in redshift.
 Although the mean flux of the IGM evolves across the redshift range, this should not represent a big issue, since the quantity provided by the observations is not the mean flux profile, but the $\langle \delta_F \rangle$ profile.
 Despite the definition of $\langle \delta_F \rangle$ normalizes out the mean flux of the IGM, there may still be some residual redshift-dependence in the $\langle \delta_F \rangle$ profile predicted by the simulations, which needs to be evaluated.
 For this purpose, we reproduced \cite{Prochaska_2013} measurements taking all foreground QSOs at redshifts $z=2$ and $z=3$, which bracket the redshift range of the observations.
 As expected, at $z=3$ we have more absorption, because the neutral fraction of hydrogen is higher at earlier redshifts.
 Nevertheless, in the innermost bin, $\langle \delta_F \rangle$ increases by $\sim0.1$ for Nyx and $\sim 0.05$ for Illustris, which is still not enough to reproduce \cite{Prochaska_2013} data.
 Therefore, even if we unrealistically modeled all foreground QSOs at the upper bound of the redshift range of the observations, we could not explain the underprediction of \lya absorption by the simulations.
 We ran an analogous test for the measurements by \cite{Rubin_2015}, and our conclusions did not change with respect to what stated in \S~\ref{sec:lbg}.

-On the scales probed by the BOSS measurements, $\langle \delta_F \rangle$ varies by $\lesssim 0.01$ when snapshots at $z=2$ and $z=3$ instead of $z\approx 2.4$ are considered.
-These differences are thus smaller than the ones observed at $b<1 \Mpc$, but large enough to account for most of the slight discrepancies between the simulations and BOSS data (see Figures \ref{fig:mean_flux} and \ref{fig:mean_flux_DLA}).
+On the scales probed by the BOSS measurements, $\langle \delta_F \rangle$ varies by $\lesssim 0.03$ when snapshots at $z=2$ and $z=3$ instead of $z\approx 2.4$ are considered.
+These differences are thus smaller than the ones observed at $b<1 \Mpc$, but large enough to account for most of the slight discrepancies between the simulations and BOSS data.
+This is shown in Figure \ref{fig:largeb}, where we plot the $\langle \delta_F \rangle$ profile around QSOs and DLAs, for transverse distances $b>1 \Mpc$.
+The black data points represent BOSS measurements, and the green and magenta markers connected with solid lines the predictions of Nyx and Illustris, respectively.
+The light shaded green and magenta regions show the uncertainty on the predictions of Nyx and Illustris, respectively, due to the spread in redshift of the foreground objects.
+The dark shaded regions around each simulated mean \lya flux profile delimits the maximum change to be expected in the mean \lya flux profile upon a different choice of the halo mass of 0.2 dex, as explained in \S~\ref{sec:halo_mass}.
+The error bars on the profiles given by the simulations indicate the statistical $1\sigma$-error due to the sample size of the simulated spectra.